-All students enrolled in a major applied music course are required to perform on at least one Student Performance Hour and to perform before a faculty jury as part of the final grade.
+All students enrolled in a Major applied music course are required to perform on at least one Student Performance Hour and to perform before a faculty jury as part of the final grade.

-Secondary private instruction is for non-music majors or for music majors studying an instrument other than their primary performing medium.
+Secondary private instruction is for non-music majors, or for music majors studying an instrument other than their primary performing medium, or enrolled in a concentration not requiring a recital.
 Major private instruction is for music majors studying their primary performance instrument.
 Performance achievement expectations are higher for major instruction than for secondary instruction.
 Major private instruction requires audition and Permission of Instructor.